gbarros/zerodev-privy-demo/README.md

 - Check paymaster balance in ZeroDev dashboard
 - Verify paymaster RPC URL configuration

+**Session mint fails or bypasses limits**
+- Ensure the serialized session approval is present in `localStorage`
+- Revoke and grant a fresh session to reset usage counters

 **"Embedded wallet not found"**
 - Enable embedded wallets in Privy dashboard
 - Ensure email login is configured

+**`npm install` stalls**
+- The project uses a fairly large dependency graph (Next.js 15, Privy SDK).
+Re-run with a longer timeout or a faster network.

 **Contract verification failed**
 - Get Etherscan API key and add to environment